Glow-worm boiler with flue gas analyser

 • Faulty PCB (printed circuit board) – The PCB is the brain of the boiler and might need to be replaced.

-• Frozen condensate pipe – If it’s freezing outside, then having a frozen condensate pipe is possible.
-You can pour hot water on it to melt the frozen condensate and reset the boiler.
+• Frozen condensate pipe – If it’s freezing outside, it is possible to have a frozen condensate pipe.
+You can pour hot water on it to melt the frost and reset the boiler.

 Glow-worm Boiler Guides